Graphical user interfce of Harvester

 Starting image acquisition

 This button is used to start image acquisition.
 The shortcut key is Ctrl+j.
 The acquired images will be drawing in the following canvas pane.

 Pausing/Resuming image drawing

 This button is used to pausing/resuming drawing images on the canvas pane while it’s keep acquiring images in the background.
 The shortcut key is Ctrl+k.
 If you want to resume drawing images, just click the button again.
 You can do the same thing with the start image acquisition button (Ctrl+j).

 This button is used to stop image acquisition.
 The shortcut key is Ctrl+l.

-Showing the device attribute dialog
+Showing the remote device attribute dialog

 Showing the about dialog